 After the hike, there is a memorial for Alberto Santos Dumont, in addition to a food court, and the Porto Canoas restaurant.
 Here is the boarding of the bus to return to the Visitors Center.

-Prices and Opening of Iguazu Falls
+Prices of Iguazu Falls

 Ticket prices to parks can be accessed by official websites of Iguazu Falls in Brazil and Argentina: